Learn about the students and families who benefit from your support…

 Working together with the Murphy family, we were able to identify the individual barriers to the four children’s education and developed a tailored plan to help them overcome these.
 Over the past three years, we have supported the family with not only school fees, books and uniforms, but also with internet connection, a computer, tutoring, school camps, sports and music lessons.
 A Start in Life believes that an education is, after all, a total package that includes social and extra-curricular activities, in addition to academic pursuits.

 The Murphy children have flourished with this support, each demonstrating significant improvement in their academic endeavours and succeeding in their extra-curricular activities.
 Last year, 14-year-old Trent received an award for outstanding academic achievement across the curriculum, despite struggling with confidence issues stemming from years of family violence.
 Younger brother Aiden, aged 11, was recently selected for his school’s representative cricket team and voted Vice House Captain by his peers.
-9-year-old Stanley won an award for all-round achievement at school last year, whilst twin sister Alice won a sports award and has shown consistent improvement in all of her subjects.
+9-year-old Stan won an award for all-round achievement at school last year, whilst twin sister Alice won a sports award and has shown consistent improvement in all of her subjects.

 For Ms. Murphy, the support of A Start in Life has meant that her children have the same opportunities as their peers to benefit from a well-rounded education, which the family could otherwise not afford.
 “The help has been invaluable and very much appreciated,” she said.
 “The children would not have as many opportunities if they did not have your support.
 We are very grateful.”